 CODE OF CONDUCT

-- All users of the data discuss with other current participants, such as the principal researcher, project grant holder and field lead, the research question that they wish to address, and involve them in the analysis, writing, and co-authorship of results.
+- All data users discuss with other current participants, such as the principal researcher, project grant holder and field lead, the research question they wish to address, and involve them in the analysis, writing, and co-authorship of results.

 - The lead author of any publication using ForestPlots.net data ensures that all co-author contributions are clearly defined: who was responsible for conceiving the idea, designing the study, collecting the field data, performing the analysis, contributing materials or analysis tools, analysing the data, and writing the paper.